Subscribe To This Site

 Here's a brief run down of some of the main hybrid car advantages - and a little about their limitations, too.

-Picture: for all the new hybrid car advantages, they won't cure traffic congestion - but they do help reduce the resulting pollution.
+Picture: For all the new hybrid car advantages, they won't cure traffic congestion - but they do help reduce the resulting pollution.

 A hybrid car is simply a car which runs on more than one type of fuel.
 See Hybrid car definition for more details and some of the commoner hybrid car types.